IRS Form 433-B: Instructions & Purpose of this Information Statement

 - Information about any other business affiliations, and

 - A statement anticipating any decrease or increase in business income

 Section 4 of Form 433-B requests detailed information about the business’s assets and liabilities, including cash on hand, business bank accounts, total money in banks, contracts with the federal government, investments, available credit, real estate, vehicles, and business equipment.

 Section 5: Monthly Income/Expenses Statement for Business

-This section asks for the business’s total monthly income and expenses during the time period for which the business is requesting a payment plan, temporary delay, or offer in compromise with respect to its taxes.
+This section asks for the business’s total monthly income and expenses during the period for which the firm is requesting a tax payment plan, temporary delay, or offer in compromise.
 You also must designate in this section whether you use a cash or accrual accounting system for your business.

-Aside from previously mentioned documentation that Form 433-B requires, you also must attach copies of the following documents for the three months prior to the date of filing Form 433-B with the IRS:
+Aside from previously mentioned documentation that Form 433-B requires, you also must attach copies of the following documents for the three months before the date of filing Form 433-B with the IRS:

 - All bank statements and investment account statements

 - Lender statements regarding all assets, including monthly payments and balances, as well as copies of UCC financing statements and depreciation schedules

 - Bills or monthly reports for recurring expenses such as rent, utilities, insurance premiums, telephones, property taxes, and court-ordered payments